loresoft/EntityFrameworkCore.Generator/docs/configuration.md

   schemas:
     - dbo

+  # exclude tables or columns: Changed in v7.x
+  exclude:
     # list of expressions for tables to exclude, source is Schema.TableName
-  exclude:
+    tables:
       - exact: dbo.SchemaVersions
       - regex: dbo\.SchemaVersions$
+    # list of expressions for columns to exclude, source is Schema.TableName.ColumnName
+    columns:
+      - exact: dbo.User.Password
+      - regex: dbo\.User\.Password$

   # table naming hint for how existing tables are named.
 Default: Singular
   tableNaming: Mixed|Plural|Singular